abbashaikh/free-space-predictor/README.md

 and move the directory to a suitable location (for example, `/usr/local/lib`).

 ### Local Packages and C++ Extensions ###
-Update the CMake argument `DCGAL_DIR` to match the location of your CGAL installation, then run the following from the project's root directory:
+Update the CMake argument `DCGAL_DIR` (line 43 in `setup.py`) to match the location of your CGAL installation, then run the following from the project's root directory:
 ```sh
 pip install .
 ```